Tallguy58/SimpleHTTPServerWithUpload/README.md

 This script also supports IP Address & Port binding.<br><br>
 Change 'SimpleHTTPServerWithUpload.sh' to suit your requirements.<br><br>
 > __Note__<br>
-I am not the original author.
+I am not the original author.<br>
-If there are any issues please go the above listed URL.
-Thank you.
+If there are any issues please go the above listed URL.<br>Thank you.